 NON-MESH Hernia Repair – The Updated Shouldice Technique

-The popularity of nylon mesh use has unmasked the disastrous complications that result from the inflammatory properties of this type of mesh.
-The most frequent complication of nylon mesh use in hernia repairs is chronic pain, with several studies demonstrating an incidence as high as 50%.
-Ultimately many of these patients are forced to undergo additional surgery to extract the mesh.
-Other reported consequences of this mesh use is migration of the mesh to vital structures, entrapment of the spermatic cord causing exquisite testicular pain, embedding of the mesh into the bladder or the intestines.
-All of these disastrous findings require complex remedial surgery.
+The widespread use of polypropylene mesh use has unmasked the disastrous complications that result from the intense inflammatory properties of this type of mesh.
+One of the most common is chronic pain, with an incidence as high as 50% as reported in a number of clinical studies.
+Ultimately, many of these patients are forced to undergo additional surgery to remove the mesh.
+Other reported complications of this mesh use is migration of the mesh into the intestines and bladder, entrapment of the spermatic cord causing severe testicular pain and stiffness of the abdominal wall due to scarring.
+Treatment of these complications requires additional surgery.

 The Shouldice Method of hernia repair was developed in Canada in 1945.
 This technique of repair uses no mesh as it is based on a tissue repair.
-Reports from Shouldice Clinic have consistently documented failure rates under 1%, which has made the Shouldice the gold standard in hernia surgery.
-The procedure is done with a “twilight” anesthesia (sedation), as opposed to a general anesthesia used in other repair methods.
-Although the original technique using a wire suture is still practiced by them , many centers have upgraded to a synthetic, “stretchy” suture which is better suited to the active adult.
-Additionally, many Shouldice experts use a two layer of repair as opposed to the four layer originally proposed.
+Reports from Shouldice Clinic in Canada have consistently documented failure rates under 1%, which has made the Shouldice Technique the gold standard in hernia surgery.
+The procedure is done with a “twilight” anesthesia (sedation), as opposed to general anesthesia used in other repair methods.